Transgender people in sports: Others

 In 1996, the Iron Ladies, a men's volleyball team made up of gay men and transgender women from Thailand, won the national championship.
 The Iron Ladies were not allowed to join Thailand's national volleyball team because of the way they dressed.

 The first out transgender person to make a US national team was Chris Mosier, who in 2016 qualified for Team USA in duathlon.
 Mosier is considered the catalyst for the change in the IOC policy on transgender athletes in 2015, when he challenged the policy after initially being banned from the world championship race.
 Mosier also became the first known transgender athlete to compete in the Olympic Trials in the gender with which they identify, and the first trans man to make a men's Olympic Trials, when he competed in January 2020 in the US Olympic Team Trials in the 50k Racewalking event.

 In 2017, Mack Beggs, a teenager from Texas, was required to wrestle against girls throughout the season of his transition from female to male up through the state championship, despite wanting to wrestle against boys.
 This was due to state sport regulations requiring athletes to compete alongside athletes of their assigned sex.
 Some opponents say the testosterone prescribed as part of his transition gives him an unfair advantage and made it unsafe for the other wrestlers.
 (He finished the regular season at 52–0 and won the state championship.)

 In October 2018, Veronica Ivy (then known as Rachel McKinnon) won a gold medal at the cycling Masters World Track Championship in Los Angeles.

-Since 2021, media has widely covered University of Pennsylvania student Lia Thomas, who swam for the men's team in 2018–2019, and for the women's team in 2021.
-The Washington Post wrote that Thomas was "shattering records".
-In December 2021, USA Swimming official Cynthia Millen resigned in protest, because of her belief that Thomas has an unfair advantage over her competitors.
-In February 2022, CNN called Thomas "the face of the debate on transgender women in sports".
-In March 2022, she became the first openly transgender athlete to win an NCAA Division I national championship in any sport after winning the women's 500-yard freestyle event.